Cleveland Way

 The Cleveland Way was the second National Trail to open, and combines both a long section across the North Yorkshire Moors, with a section up the Yorkshire Coast.

-It also features a lot of pretty countryside, with only very short sections spent heading through more urban centres - with this mostly done at Saltburn, Whitby and Scarborough.
+It features a lot of pretty countryside, with only very short sections spent heading through more urban centres - with this mostly done at Saltburn, Whitby and Scarborough (which are fairly interesting places anyway).

 PRACTICALITIES

-For accomodation the best options would seem to be Helmsley, then the Carpenters Arms (off the trail in Felixkirk), then Osmotherley, then Great Broughton, then Kildale Barn or Great Ayton.
-For the coastal section you can stay in Saltburn, Staithes / Port Mulgrave, Whitby, Robin Hood's Bay, Boggle Hole, Ravenscar, Scarborough and Filey.
+For accommodation the best options would be something along the lines of starting at Helmsley, then the Carpenters Arms (off the trail in Felixkirk), then Osmotherley, then Great Broughton, then Kildale Barn or Great Ayton.
+Then once at the coast you can stop wherever you like really - for instance Saltburn, Staithes / Port Mulgrave, Whitby, Robin Hood's Bay, Boggle Hole, Ravenscar, Scarborough and Filey.

 STAGES